bc913/cpp_cmake_scaffold/README.md

 }
 ```

+If you are using `CMake Tools` Visual Studio extension, you don't need to define/use `c_cpp_properties.json` file under `.vscode` directory.

 ## Development using CMake
 There are several ways to configure, build, test and package the repositories using CMake CLI or GUI.
 I will present methods here using CLI w and w/o `CMake Presets`